 To most people, the idea of a Meaningful Use audit brings about a good deal of fear and anxiety.
 But to those who have properly prepared and are educated on the matter, Meaningful Use audits do not seem nearly as threatening.
 A number of simple things can be done to ensure your Meaningful Use attestation holds up to an audit.
-Below are some tips that many have found useful in preparing a successful MU Audit Strategy:

 Before You Attest: